multiOTP/multiotp/readme_4.3.2.5.txt

 The default backend storage is done in flat files, but you can also defined a MySQL server as the backend server.
 To use MySQL, you will only have to provide the server, the username, the password and the database name.
-Tables will be created/updated automatically by multiOTP(r).
-The schema is also upgraded automatically if you install a new release of multiOTP(r).
+Tables will be created/updated automatically by multiOTP.
+The schema is also upgraded automatically if you install a new release of multiOTP.

-Starting with version 4.x, you can also install a multiOTP(r) web service on a server, and this way some other multiOTP(r) slave clients (like laptops) can connect to the web service and caching the tokens information (if allowed).
+Starting with version 4.x, you can also install a multiOTP web service on a server, and this way some other multiOTP slave clients (like laptops) can connect to the web service and caching the tokens information (if allowed).

-Inside a company, you will probably use multiOTP(r) with a radius server or as a web service (see below on how to install these services).
+Inside a company, you will probably use multiOTP with a radius server or as a web service (see below on how to install these services).

 If you are running under Windows, TekRADIUS or TekRADIUS LT will do the job